-Although continued improvements related the COVID-19 pandemic have reduced the impacts on our business, uncertainty to our business operations remains.

-Biotechnology stock prices remained volatile through the first quarter of 2023, with benchmark biotechnology ETFs ending the quarter below where they began the year8.
+With the end of the COVID-19 pandemic, we have experienced reduced the impacts on our business.
+Biotechnology stock prices have remained generally depressed thus far in 2023, with benchmark biotechnology ETFs ending the quarter almost exactlywhere they began the year.
 We believe these market conditions impacted our stock price and affected our ability to raise capital.
+According to a PwC analysis, pharmaceutical merger and acquisition deals - in terms of both volume and value - were lower in the second half of 2022 and the first half of 2023, than they were in the previous year.